Grizzly bears now 'regular residents' of Manitoba after sightings jump in recent years | CBC News

 Of 133 confirmed sightings since 1980, 103 took place in the 2010s — a five-fold increase from the previous decade, the researchers found.

-"We've seen grizzly bear observations more than double every decade since the 1980s," said Clark, an associate professor in the School of Environmental Sustainability at the University of Saskatchewan in Saskatoon.
+"We've seen grizzly bear observations more than double every decade since the 1980s," said Clark, an associate professor in the school of environment and sustainability at the University of Saskatchewan in Saskatoon.

 "It's not just one bear wandering through any more.
 It's pretty clearly something else going on."